SaadatHasanzada/todo-app/README.md

 ### Installation
 1. Clone the repository
 3. Install dependencies with `npm install`
-4. Run the development server with `npm run dev`
+4. Run the development server with `npm start`